Given a 31 Percent Cost Increase For Most Popular Obamacare Plans, Consumers Must Compare Coverage Alternatives

 |Iowa:||$70 per month (with five carrier options and 158 unique health plans)|

-For consumers who are priced out of the individual market and lack employer or government health insurance coverage, there are three well-established alternative forms of health coverage: short-term health insurance, healthcare sharing ministry plans, and health benefit insurance:
+For consumers who are priced out of the individual market and lack employer or government health insurance coverage, there are three well-established alternative forms of health coverage: short-term medical insurance, healthcare sharing ministry plans, and Limited Medical:

-- Short-Term Health Insurance is a form of major medical insurance designed to bridge gaps between other forms of health coverage, and has been offered by insurance companies such as UnitedHealthCare® for over three decades.
+- Short Term Medical Insurance is a form of major medical insurance designed to bridge gaps between other forms of health coverage, and has been offered by insurance companies such as UnitedHealthCare® for over three decades.
 Like other major medical health plans, short-term health plans include coverage for doctor and specialist visits, hospitalization, emergency care, and lab tests.
 Most plans allow a member to choose any doctor or hospital.

 - Healthcare Sharing Ministries plans are technically not insurance but a group of individuals and families who have joined together to share the cost of healthcare across the group.
 Members must agree to live by certain religious codes, such as limited tobacco and alcohol use.
 Generally these plans do not discriminate based on age, weight, or health history.
 Members are not limited to any network and may seek providers both in and out of state.

-- Health Benefit Insurance is a form of indemnity medical insurance and has been offered to by insurance companies such as Aflac® for over six decades.
+- Limited Fixed Indemnity Plans is a form of indemnity medical insurance and has been offered to by insurance companies such as Aflac® for over six decades.
 Heath benefit insurance plans will pay a fixed cash benefit to members in the case of covered medical event such as a doctor visit or hospital stay.
 Health benefit plans are often combined with supplemental insurance products such as accident or critical illness insurance, as well as supplemental non-insurance services such telemedicine.

 Consumers should understand that these three alternatives generally will not cover pre-existing conditions and may not offer all of the ten essential health benefits included in an ACA plan.
 Consumers may also be subject to the IRS ACA tax penalty unless they quality for a penalty exemption.
 Ministry plan members will not be subject to the ACA tax penalty so long as the ministry was established prior to 1999.

 Bruce Telkamp, Founder and CEO of AgileHealthInsurance said, "ACA open enrollment starts today but millions of consumers will be priced out of the ACA market.
 This year witnessed an unsustainable 31 percent increase over last year’s Silver premiums, without any new benefits being added to these plans.
-In practical terms, this means the average unsubsidized premium nationwide for a 40-year-old on Silver plan is $537, which is more than the average new car payment in the U.S. We strongly encourage consumers to understand their alternatives to ACA plans, in particular, their option to buy short-term health insurance on AgileHealthInsurance.com.
-Short-term health insurance plans may be ideal gap coverage until the broader individual market stabilizes and becomes affordable again.
-Most consumers can choose from dozens of short-term health insurance plans on the Agile website for under $100 per month.
-Short-term health insurance plans have similar deductibles and max out-of-pocket limits to ACA plans, and consumers can use their short-term health insurance plan to pay for access to most doctors and hospitals across the U.S."
+In practical terms, this means the average unsubsidized premium nationwide for a 40-year-old on Silver plan is $537, which is more than the average new car payment in the U.S. We strongly encourage consumers to understand their alternatives to ACA plans, in particular, their option to buy short term medical insurance on AgileHealthInsurance.com.
+Short Term Medical Insurance plans may be ideal gap coverage until the broader individual market stabilizes and becomes affordable again.
+Most consumers can choose from dozens of short term medical insurance plans on the Agile website for under $100 per month.
+Short Term Medical Insurance plans have similar deductibles and max out-of-pocket limits to ACA plans, and consumers can use their short term medical insurance plan to pay for access to most doctors and hospitals across the U.S."

 *Price increases cited are from a HealthPocket study.
 There are multiple other studies that may differ a little due to differences in the methodology used to calculate increases.
 For instance, Avalere Health cited an increase of 34% in Silver and 18% in Bronze.